DigitalGlobe/gbdxtools/README.rst

 *Tests*

-This package uses pytest http://pytest.org/latest/contents.html
+This package uses pytest http://pytest.org/latest/contents.html.

-pytest allows for tests to be written using various frameworks, so unittest.TestCase, pytest, and nose style tests will be detected and run
+pytest allows for tests to be written using various frameworks, so unittest.TestCase, pytest, and nose style tests will be detected and run.

 To run all of the tests you can either::